Sana Mustafa

-Sana Mustafa is a Canada-based Syrian refugee, author, activist and non-profit founder.
+Sana Mustafa is a US-based Syrian refugee, author, activist and non-profit founder.

 Mustafa co-founded the Network for Refugee Voices (which later became the Global Refugee-Led Network) and co-authored We Are Syrians.

 Early life

 Mustafa was born in Syria and studied business and marketing at Damascus University.

 Arrest, escape from Syria

 She was arrested in 2011 during Syria Civil War.

 Mustafa visited USA in the summer of 2013 on a U.S. State Department funded a six-week fellowship that took her to Washington D.C. and Roger Williams University in Rhode Island.
 In July 2013, while she was in USA, her father Ali Mustafa a prominent business person and political activist opposed to Syrian President Bashar al-Assad, was abducted by the Shabiha.
 She has not heard from her father since the abduction.

 While she was still in USA, she applied for and received asylum.
 Meanwhile, her mother Lamia Zreik and two sisters fled Syria for Gaziantep, Turkey from where they also applied for asylum to USA.